ASD Affinity Program

 Student Academic Support Services

-Lisa Crumit-Hancock is the Director of Student Academic Support Services.
-She earned her BS in English and History from Defiance College (1991) and her MA in American Culture Studies from Bowling Green State University (1994).
+Lisa Crumit-Hancock is the Assistant Dean of Student Success and Director of Student Academic Support Services.
+She earned her B.S. in English and History from Defiance College (1991) and her M.A. in American Culture Studies from Bowling Green State University (1994).
 Prior to taking an administrative position, she taught in higher education for seventeen years.
 As director of SASS, one of her responsibilities is managing the Learning Commons, which includes the recruiting, training, and supervising of peer tutors and writing consultants.

 Rebecca Zebrowski earned both her B.A.
 (2011) in Intercultural Studies and M.A.
 (2014) in Education with an emphasis as an Intervention Specialist from Defiance College.
 She has more than seven years of experience working with adolescents and adults diagnosed on the autism spectrum.
 Her background includes functioning in the roles of coordinator for peer mentor services, residential treatment and support facilitator, and intervention classroom educator.
 Her research interests include cross-cultural ASD diagnosis and intervention, as well as Cognitive Behavioral Therapy's implications on motivation and self-advocacy for students with communication deficits.
 She has presented at a number of national conferences and ASD awareness summits.
 Her passions include parent/ care-provider education and advocacy, as well as holistic intervention practices.
 Recognizing and nurturing the multidimensional nature of individuals with autism is something Rebecca considers crucial to her goal of facilitating whole-person development for diverse students.